-- Where the current tax rate is higher than the tax rate at the time of withdrawal, the RSP strategy will produce a higher after-tax income.
-Conversely, where the tax rate at the time of withdrawal is higher than the current tax rate, the TFSA strategy will produce a higher after-tax income. - Where the tax rate is the same at the time of contribution and withdrawal, the RSP and TFSA strategy will produce the same after-tax income.
-In this scenario, the TFSA strategy may be more advantageous because TFSA income does not affect your federal income-tested government benefits such as Old Age Security (OAS), the Guaranteed Income Supplement (GIS) and the Age Credit.
+Where the current tax rate is higher than the tax rate at the time of withdrawal, the RSP strategy will produce a higher after-tax income.
+Conversely, where the tax rate at the time of withdrawal is higher than the current tax rate, the TFSA strategy will produce a higher after-tax income.

+Where the tax rate is the same at the time of contribution and withdrawal, the RSP and TFSA strategy will produce the same after-tax income.
+In this scenario, the TFSA strategy may be more advantageous because TFSA income does not affect your federal income-tested government benefits and credits, such as Old Age Security (OAS), the Guaranteed Income Supplement (GIS) and Employment Insurance Benefits.

 - 2) Other factors to consider when determining whether to contribute to an RSP or a TFSA: - If you anticipate that you will need to access the funds on a repeated basis rather than just for retirement, the TFSA may be a better choice.
-TFSA withdrawals will not increase your tax liability and amounts withdrawn can be re-contributed. - RSPs and Registered Retirement Income Funds (RIFs) are creditor protected in the event of bankruptcy (except for contributions made in the previous 12 months), but not the TFSA.
+TFSA withdrawals will not increase your tax liability and amounts withdrawn can be re-contributed. - Federal legislation provides protection only to RSPs and Registered Retirement Income Funds (RIFs) in the event of bankruptcy.